dconstruct-tech/dash-sdk/docs/dash-auto/UE-client.md

 # d.ASH Autonomy Controller

-As mentioned previously, the d.ASH autonomy controller is the GUI (graphical user interface) for the d.ASH SDK.
-It encompasses the interactive visual components for d.ASH's software and displays different elements for users to interact with to control your robot.
+As mentioned previously, the d.ASH autonomy controller is a GUI (graphical user interface) for the d.ASH SDK.
+It allows users to plot waypoints for autonomous navigation on maps, tracking and monitoring path planning.
 This section of the d.ASH SDK documentation provides details about setting up the d.ASH autonomy controller, including information on its respective components.

 ---
 ### 1.1 ^^Main Components^^